mach-composer/mach-composer-cli/docs/src/reference/variables.md

 ## `include`
 **Usage** `${include(<filename>)}`

-Any valid YAML file can be included here.
+Any valid YAML file can be included here for the `components` block.

 !!! info "Using `!include`"
     The `${include(...)}` syntax has the same effect as using `!include ...` in your YAML file.